netxms/netxms-doc/admin/common-tasks.rst

 Operating System
 ================

-There are separate subagent for each operating system type.
-This subagent is loaded automatically on agent start.
-They hide distinctions of similar function implementation on different platforms.
-They provide options to monitor agent statistic, processes statistic, file system, interface statistics, CPU, memory statistic.
+Most OS-related metrics (file system, CPU, network) are provided by "platform subagent", which is loaded automatically by the agent on the startup.

-List of subagents:
+List of available subagents:

   * linux
   * aix
   * hpux
-  * winnt (Windows)
+  * winnt (all Windows flavours)
-  * sunos
+  * sunos (Solaris)
   * darwin (MacOS)
   * freebsd
   * netbsd
   * openbsd

-Full list of parameters and compatibility between different platforms available :ref:`there <list-of-supported-metrics>`.
-In this section will be shown most common metric configurations.
+In this section we cover only most common metrics.
+:ref:`Detailed list <list-of-supported-metrics>` available bellow.

 Example
 -------

 In examples will be shown only DCI configuration with threshold.
 Generated event processing options can be found in :ref:`event-processing` chapter.

 Process monitoring
 ~~~~~~~~~~~~~~~~~~

 In this example will be configured monitoring of running "mysqld" process.
 And one
 threshold: when process count is less then 1(process is not running).

 Create DCI for Process.Count(*) metric to monitor "mysqld" process count.

 .. figure:: _images/os-metric-process-monitoring.png

 Create threshold.
 It will be triggered when process count is not equal to 1(process is
 not running).
 As prerequisite it was created 2 events.

 .. figure:: _images/os-metric-process-monitoring2.png

   Events

 .. figure:: _images/os-metric-process-monitoring3.png

   Threshold 1

 As in message of error is used Instance parameter, it should be set in
 :guilabel:`Threshold` window.

 .. figure:: _images/os-metric-process-monitoring4.png

 Disk free space monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example will be configured monitoring of free space in percents for / disk and two thresholds: when disk space less then 15% and less then 7%.

 Create DCI for FileSystem.FreePerc(*) metric to monitor space on /.

 .. figure:: _images/os-metric-disk-free-space-example.png

 Create 2 thresholds.
 One will be triggered when free space is less than 15% and other one when free space is less than 7%.
 Before threshold creation was created 3 events:

 .. figure:: _images/os-metric-disk-free-space-example2.png

   Events

 .. figure:: _images/os-metric-disk-free-space-example3.png

   Threshold 1

 .. figure:: _images/os-metric-disk-free-space-example4.png

   Threshold 2

 As in message of error is used Instance parameter, it should be set in :guilabel:`Threshold` window.

 .. figure:: _images/os-metric-disk-free-space-example5.png

   Both

 CPU usage
 ~~~~~~~~~

 This example will show how to configure monitoring of CPU usage and create event when
 CPU usage is more than 90% for more than 5 minutes.

 Create DCI for System.CPU.LoadAvg metric.

 .. figure:: _images/os-metric-cpu-usage-example.png

 Create threshold that will create event in case if last 5 values are more than 90
 (last 5 minutes CPU usage is more than 90%).

 .. figure:: _images/os-metric-cpu-usage-example2.png

   Events

 .. figure:: _images/os-metric-cpu-usage-example3.png

   Threshold